aquilax/grafana-ledger-data-source-server/README.md

 Expenses:
 Expenses:Food:
 Expenses:Food:Dinner
-Expenses:Food:Lunch"
+Expenses:Food:Lunch
 ```

 For the names that end on `:`, the data will be aggregated for all accounts that start with the selected prefix.
 For example the value for `Expenses:Food:` will be `30.00` for `2015/10/12`.

-## Note
+## Notes
+* The transaction are currently read only when the server starts.
-The server uses the [howeyc/ledger](https://github.com/howeyc/ledger) package for parsing the ledger files and comes with all its limitations.
+* The server uses the [howeyc/ledger](https://github.com/howeyc/ledger) package for parsing the ledger files and comes with all its limitations.